MicrosoftDocs/fabric-docs/docs/data-warehouse/data-warehousing.md

 1. The following limitations are regarding query lifecycle DMVs:

-   - When running "sys.dm_exec_connections", you may encounter the following error even if you're an Admin of your workspace.
+   - When querying `sys.dm_exec_connections`, you may encounter the following error, even if you're an Admin of your workspace.

       ***Error Message:*** *The user doesn't have the external policy action 'Microsoft.Sql/Sqlservers/SystemViewsAndFunctions/ServerPerformanceState/Rows/Select' or permission 'VIEW SERVER PERFORMANCE STATE' to perform this action.*

-   - "sys.dm_exec_sessions" provides a limited view as not all active query results will display.
+   - The dynamic management view `sys.dm_exec_sessions` provides a limited view as not all active query results will display.

 1. Permissions: